uxmal/reko/doc/dev/projection.md

     ...
 ```

-In this example the `ds` register is used in conjunction with the `si` and `di` registers.
+In this example the `ds` register is used in conjunction with both the `si` and the `di` registers.
 Unless we can prove that `si` and `di` are related by a constant offset, we must assume that `si` and `di` are separate "near pointers" (in x86 parlance) into the memory segment referred to by `ds`.
 In this case, `ds` needs to be treated as a separate identifier, and we cannot fuse the sequences.
 The end result will be:
 ```
     ax_2 = Mem0[ds:si:word16] + Mem0[ds:di:word16]
 ```